 Last January, me and Ralph had a chance of visiting Singapore and Malaysia for the first time.
-We were quite lucky as it was off peak season so we got our flight tickets from Dubai to Singapore really cheap.
+We were quite lucky it was off peak season so we got our flight tickets from Dubai to Singapore quite cheap.
 We paid 1700dhs each for our roundtrip tickets from Emirates.
 We planned our whole itinerary since December last year.
 You may download our 9 days 8 nights itinerary here.
-On a sad note, i don’t know what i was thinking but i’ve brutally deleted 50% of my travel photos on my memory card thinking that i’ve already backed it up and the photos here are what i’ve recovered using a recovery software. *cries* Anyway, it’s the experience and the memories that counts (said Ralph). 🙂
+On a sad note, i don’t know what i was thinking but i’ve brutally deleted 50% of my travel photos on my memory card thinking that i’ve already backed it up and the photos here are what i’ve just recovered using my recovery software. *cries* Anyway, it’s the experience and the memories that counts (said Ralph). 🙂

-I immediately tried the soft boiled watery eggs in a bowl paired with kaya toast since I’ve heard that this is a Singaporean’s favorite breakfast.
+I immediately tried the soft cooked watery eggs put in a bowl paired with kaya toast since I’ve heard that this is a Singaporean’s favorite breakfast.
 During my whole stay in Singapore, i forced myself to try it thrice but unfortunately it always seemed so weird to me.
 I love all sorts of exotic food but this is just way different for my tongue to accept.

 I highly suggest trying out Singapore’s famous Laksa.
 It’s a spicy curry soup with seafood and some noodles.
 You may or may not like it.
 I like it, Ralph hates it.